-- The English language, through the successful completion of one of the following tests: - A TOEFL iBT (Test of English as a Foreign Language internet-Based Test), with an overall band score of at least 90 - an IELTS (Academic version) with an overall band score of at least 6.5, or - a proof of completion of the Cambridge Assessment in English.
+Competence in the English language as demonstrated by passing one of the following tests:

+- TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least - IELTS (academic version) with an overall band score of at least 6.5. - Cambridge Assessment English.
 Only the following certificates are accepted: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180.